 Wind verses Nuclear

-- It is approximately 34 km long and 16 km wide compared to the nuclear footprint of 9 sq. kilometers.
+- One wind project approved for the area east of Grand Bend is approximately 34 km long and 16 km wide compared to the total nuclear footprint of 9 sq. kilometers.

-- Ontario average usage is 18,000 MW per hour.
+- Ontario average usage is 18,000 mwh.

-- Nuclear provides approximately l0,000 MW every hour 24/7.
+- Nuclear can provide approximately l0,000 mwh 24/7.

 - This wind project with a massive footprint has the potential of providing .16% (1/6th of one percent) our energy needs.